MrMoose/DTrackPlugin/README.md

 Using this functionality is generally focused on enhancing any Actor with tracking information.
 This can happen in either C++ or Blueprint.
 There's usually 3 steps involved:

 1. Add a `DTrackComponent` to your actor.
 This component will act as glue between your actor and the underlying plug-in.
 It also configures the plugin with the settings for your DTrack system such as server hostname or port.
 Please note that at this point you can only connect to one such endpoint.
-You can have multiple components but they should point to the same server.
-Any of them will be chosen to setup tracking.
+You can have multiple components but they must all point to the same server endpoint.
+Any of them will be chosen to initially setup tracking.
 2. Add the `IDTrackInterface` to your actor.
 Implementing this interface will allow you to react to the different kinds of tracking data coming in.
 3. Implement the desired events on the interface as you choose